bluemarblepayroll/dappy/README.md

 results = blueprint.write!(temp_path)
 ````

-The two files should now be located in `/tmp/file_composer` within the relative path.
+The two files should now be located in `tmp/file_composer` within the relative path.

 ### Writing to Permanent Storage

 The second argument for `Blueprint#write!` can be a Ruby object instance that responds to `move!(local_filename)` and returns the permanent location.
 By default this library only ships with two stores:

 * **FileComposer::Stores::Null**: perform no move and return the temporary file path.
 * **FileComposer::Stores::Local**: perform a file move and return the new file path.
+The file path will also be sharded using the inputted date (defaults to the current date UTC).
+The sharding helps ensure a more even distribution of files so one directory does not end up with all the files.

 An example using a local store would be: